-Some computer screens and smartphones have an oleophobic, (oil resistant), protective coating on them, and the vinegar destroys this very quickly
+Some computer screens and smartphones have an oleophobic (oil resistant), protective coating on them.
+Vinegar will react with and destroy this coating very quickly.

 This coating is there to prevent oily fingerprint marks and other such stains.
-Removing it with vinegar will cause operating issues, further problems and invalidate warranties.
+Removing it with vinegar will cause operating issues, create further problems, and invalidate warranties.

 10. Don't use vinegar on heavily greasy surfaces

-Vinegar can be an effective degreaser on light greases, like those found on countertops.
+Vinegar can be an effective degreaser on light greases, such as those found on countertops.

-However, it is far less effective than soap on anything else but light grease.
+However, vinegar is far less effective than soap on anything else but light grease.

-That is the reason why soap is the king of the kitchen, and it is used heavily in commercial areas whereas vinegar is not.
+That is why soap is the king of the kitchen, and it is used heavily in commercial areas, whereas vinegar is not.

-Use castile soap instead and save yourself the sore arms through hard scrubbing or mopping.
+Use castile soap instead of vinegar and save yourself the arm pain received through hard scrubbing or mopping.

 11. never use vinegar on carbon steel knives

-Vinegar can cause carbon steel to darken and become blotchy which is most likely not the look you might be going for.
+Vinegar can cause carbon steel to darken and become blotchy, most likely not the look you are going for.

 12. Truly stubborn stains

-Try as you might, blood, ice cream, grass stains and dried on ink simply won’t come out with vinegar alone.
-Depending on the material they could be just too tough for our acid friend and may need a little coaching from another source.
+Try as you might, blood, ice cream, grass stains, and dried ink simply won’t come out with vinegar alone.
+Depending on the material, they could be just too tough for our acid friend and may need a little coaching from another source.

 Try an enzyme-based cleaner for these bad boys as a long soak in vinegar, over time, may do more harm than good.